elizard-beth/rblxModules/CustomRegion3/README.md

--- Made by WideSteal321.
+Made by WideSteal321.
 Do not steal and upload as your own.

 To get set up, please use `local Region3_2 = require([wherever you
 	have placed the module])`.

 Basic functions:
-	Region3_2.new(Vector_1: Vector3, Vector_2: Vector3,
+- Region3_2.new(Vector_1: Vector3, Vector_2: Vector3,
 		Orientation: Vector3 (optional), CFrame_: CFrame (optional))
-		# This function creates a new Region3_2 instance.
+This function creates a new Region3_2 instance, represented as a part.
-	Region3_2.FromParts(Part1: Part, Part2: Part,
+- Region3_2.FromParts(Part1: Part, Part2: Part,
 		Orientation: Vector3 (optional), CFrame_: CFrame (optional))
-	# This function creates a new Region3_2 instance from one part to another.
+This function creates a new Region3_2 instance from one part to another, represented as a part.

 Region3_2 instance methods/properties:
-	Region.instance
+- Region.instance
-		# Returns the actual instance, should not be modified
+Returns the actual instance, should not be modified
-	Region.CFrame
+- Region.CFrame
-		# Returns the CFrame of the instance, can be modified
+Returns the CFrame of the instance, can be modified
-	Region.Size
+- Region.Size
-		# Returns the Size of the instance, can be modified
+Returns the Size of the instance, can be modified
-	Region:GetParts(MaxParts: number, Ignore: any)
+- Region:GetParts(MaxParts: number, Ignore: any)
-		# Returns an array of all of the instances that are inside of the
+Returns an array of all of the parts that are inside of the instance
-			instance
-	Region:Destroy()
+- Region:Destroy()
-		# Completely destroys the region.
+Completely destroys the region.

 Example:
 ```lua